Board of Directors

 Fisher earned a bachelor’s degree from the University of Missouri-Columbia and a master’s degree in business administration from Washington University in St. Louis.
 He is active in the American Association of Cancer Institutes, where he has served on the steering committee for the Clinical Research Initiative, which examines and shares best practices for the operation of cancer center clinical research facilities.

-• DIRECTOR OF ADMINISTRATION - Brian Mandrier, VEMM
+DIRECTOR OF ADMINISTRATION - Brian Mandrier, DES

 Brian Mandrier has twenty years of experience as an international meeting planner and association executive.
 He has managed over 100 successful events around the world.